yoshiji-lab/AoU_CERC_prs_nf/README.md

 So the pipeline runs **22 chromosome jobs** (chr1…chr22).
 Each chromosome job runs **one PLINK2 scoring pass** for all traits.
+So if you are running across all chromsomes, you will always have 22 jobs **regardless of the number of traits**.

 That’s the core optimization.